bagasta/backend-langchain/README.md

         }
       }'
 ```
-Only `chat-conversational-react-description` is currently supported; specifying other `agent_type` values such as `openai-functions` will raise an error.
+`chat-conversational-react-description` and `chat-zero-shot-react-description` are supported.
+Specifying other `agent_type` values such as `openai-functions` will raise an error.

 Run the agent by ID:
 ```bash